wang-jun-hao/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to keep track of a significant number of patients
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+* Helps users manage a central database for keeping track of patients' records efficiently.
+* Manage patients' records quickly through a simple and intuitive UI.
+* Eliminates the need for physical copies of patients' records.
+* Efficient sharing of data of patients between hospital staff i.e. administrators, nurses, doctors, specialists, etc.

 ### User stories